GMLC-TDC/HELICS/docs/installation/mac.md

 <div class="admonition note">

-Note: For any of these options, if you want to install in a custom location, you can add the following CMake argument: `-DCMAKE_INSTALL_PREFIX=/path/to/install/folder/`
+Note: For any of these options, if you want to install in a custom location, you can add the following CMake argument: `-DCMAKE_INSTALL_PREFIX=/path/to/install/folder/`.
+There are also many other options, and you can check them out by running `ccmake .` in the `build` folder.

 Keep in mind running HELICS commands like `helics_app` will not work from just any old random folder with a custom install folder.
 You will either need to run them from inside the `bin` subfolder of your custom install, or provide a more complete path to the command.